Cameron, Oklahoma: History

 In 1883, James Reynolds, a successful rancher and entrepreneur, established the Cameron Institute, which was sponsored by the Presbyterian Church but was open to enrolling students of any denomination.
 It educated children from primary to high school level.
-Reynolds became a resident of Cameron, where he built an imposing home that had the appearance of a castle.
-The building is on the National Register of Historic Places.
+Reynolds became a resident of Cameron, where he built an imposing home, now known as the James E. Reynolds House, that had the appearance of a castle.
+The building is on the National Register of Historic Places listings in LeFlore County, Oklahoma.